lxc/lxc/README.md

 ## System Containers

-LXC's main focus is system containers.
-That is, containers which offer an environment as close as possible as the one you'd get from a VM but without the overhead that comes with running a separate kernel and simulating all the hardware.
+LXC's main focus is the system containers.
+Containers offer a close environment as the one obtained from a VM but without the overhead that comes with running a separate kernel and simulating all the hardware.